Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 Finally, another benefit of cinnamon, and certainly not the least, it could lead to a significant decrease in blood glucose and certain blood lipids (total cholesterol, triglycerides, LDL cholesterol).
 Cinnamon thus appears to be a promising food for the control of diabetes, and as an ally in fat loss.

-Finally, it is an interesting spice for the digestion, and it is considered by many nutritionists to be a “superfood”.
-You can use it for your low-sugar desserts, to replace powdered sugar, for example in Greek yogurt.
+Finally, it is an interesting spice for the digestion, and it is considered by many nutritionists as a “superfood”.
+You can use it for your desserts, in a Greek yogurt for example.

 Conclusion: in practice

 As you will have understood, the first step to take is to let yourself go eat spicier dishes, going gradually and listening to his digestive system.
-Spicy does not necessarily mean spicy.
-The spices are there to give flavor, from character to recipes, while doing good to one's health since they are natural, which thus makes it possible to avoid using the same artificial or transformed flavor enhancers that have fed us.
+Spicy doesn't necessarily mean hot, and most people confuse the two terms..
+The spices are there to give flavor, from character to recipes, while good for health since they are natural.

-Get rid of ketchup, industrial mayonnaise, excess salt of poor quality, or even addictive products such as glutamate or excess sugar, and make way for healthy plants, which will not only recalibrate the palace to a simpler and more natural food, but also to support the body in terms of health.
+So out goes industrial ketchup, excess poor quality salt, or addictive products like glutamate or excessively sweet sauces, and in comes healthy plants, which will not only recalibrate the palace to a simpler and more natural food, but also to support the body in terms of health.

 This is the whole point of the use of spices in the kitchen.
 Spices, condiments and herbs are finally there for bring the palate back to flavors that are certainly less obvious, sometimes less addictive but much more subtle, although you can have a lot of fun with chilli, pepper, Guérande salt or other Indian, Asian, or even oriental spices like the famous Zaatar.

-Without for all that prohibiting oneself from sometimes consuming more or less unhealthy foods, the idea is to bring the barycentre of taste back to something much healthier, less processed, more subtle and less addictive.
-Once accustomed to simpler flavors, sometimes also less accessible, such as acid or bitter tastes that we then learn to cultivate, we come to really enjoy food, without needing to empty our table salt, or add a ton of industrial sweet and savory sauces, to satisfy your cravings for "easy" tastes such as sweet or salty.
+Without prohibiting yourself from consuming junk food from time to time, the idea is to bring the taste barycenter back to something much healthier in everyday life, less processed, more subtle and less addictive.
+Once accustomed to simpler flavors, sometimes also less accessible, like the acidic or bitter tastes that we then learn to cultivate, we come to really enjoy food, without needing to add a ton of industrial sweet-salty sauces.

 Conclusion: spices are there to brighten up our palate in a healthy and natural way.
 So let's have fun!